MTrop/DoomStruct/README.md

 ### Implemented Features (so far)

 - Reads WAD files.

-### Slated Features

 - Reads all Doom map and data structures in Doom, Hexen/ZDoom, or Strife formats.
 This includes textures, patches, lines, vertices, things, sectors, nodes, palettes, colormaps, text, PNG data, MUS data, flats, blockmaps, reject, and even ENDOOM-type VGA lumps.
+- Contains a utility class for converting Doom graphics to standard Java graphics structures.
 - Can read/edit Boom-engine data lumps like ANIMATED and SWITCHES.
+- Full UDMF parsing/writing support.

+### Slated Features

 - Contains libraries for predicting game types for maps and Wads.
-- Can read both WAD and PK3 package types.
+- Can read PK3 package type.
-- Contains a utility class for converting Doom graphics to standard Java graphics structures.
 - Contains a utility class for visualizing maps for graphic export or rendering to a canvas.
-- Full UDMF parsing/writing support.

 ### Library